RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 # Welcome to ResetHacker Community

-An India crowdsourcing community of action for Cybersecurity professionals, DevOps engineers, and IT professionals.
+An India crowdsourcing community of action for Cybersecurity professionals, engineers, and anyone who think hacking as career.

 Where Hackers think what is next for a career ?